otrv4/otrv4/otrv4.md

     section has length `0` and value `NULL`.
 In OTRv3, SMP Message 1 is used when the user does not specify an SMP question.
 If a question is supplied, SMP Message 1Q is used.
+  * SMP in OTRv4 uses the same SMP State Machine as OTRv3.

 ### SMP Overview